Only one of the world’s 29 poorest countries has started coronavirus vaccinations

 So far, the only African country to begin a nationwide vaccination program are the Seychelles, a middle-income island nation with a population of fewer than 100,000.
 Morocco is due to begin vaccinations with the AstraZeneca-developed vaccine this week after receiving 2 million doses.

 Keita said that Guinea was in negotiations with four different suppliers of vaccines: Pfizer, AstraZeneca, Sputnik V and the China-backed company Sinopharm.
-Negotiations with Sputnik V were most advanced, with 1.6 million doses expected for 2020.
-Pfizer would be procured through the covax program, Keita said.
+Negotiations with Sputnik V were furthest along, with 1.6 million doses expected for 2021.
+Pfizer doses would be procured through the Covax program, Keita said.

 Unlike many of their peers, the vaccines developed in Russia and China have not released full testing data, leading to skepticism among some public health officials.